 If a determination is made, based on the information as provided in section IV of this policy, that the criminal record belongs to the subject, and the subject does not dispute the record's accuracy, then the determination of suitability for the license will be made.
-The board may refuse to grant a license only if there is a substantial connection between the lack of good character of the applicant and the professional responsibilities of a licensee and if the finding of the board of lack of good character is supported by clear and convincing evidence.
+The purpose of the Board review of certain convictions is to determine whether the individual's practice as a veterinarian would pose a risk to the public.
 Factors that the Board considers in determining an applicant's suitability for licensure may include, but not be limited to the following:

-- (a) The requirements of public protection as determined by the Board; - (b) The relationship between practicing as an accountant and public protection; - (c) The time since the conviction; - (d) The age of the applicant at the time of the offense(s); - (e) The seriousness and specific circumstances of the offense(s); - (f) The number of offenses; - (g) Whether the applicant has pending charges; - (h) Any relevant evidence of rehabilitation or lack thereof; - (i) Submission of false information on an application for licensure and/or failure to provide required notification of new information; - (j) Whether the applicant or registrant is currently classified as a Sex Offender by the Sex Offender Registry Board and if so, the applicant's or registrant's level of classification and compliance with applicable laws; and - (k) Any other relevant information, including information submitted by the applicant/licensee/registrant or requested by the Board.
+- (a) The requirements of public protection as determined by the Board; - (b) The relationship between practicing as a veterinarian and public protection; - (c) The time since the conviction; - (d) The age of the applicant at the time of the offense(s); - (e) The seriousness and specific circumstances of the offense(s); - (f) The number of offenses; - (g) Whether the applicant has pending charges; - (h) Any relevant evidence of rehabilitation or lack thereof; - (i) Submission of false information on an application for licensure and/or failure to provide required notification of new information; - (j) Whether the applicant or registrant is currently classified as a Sex Offender by the Sex Offender Registry Board and if so, the applicant's or registrant's level of classification and compliance with applicable laws; and - (k) Any other relevant information, including information submitted by the applicant/licensee/registrant or requested by the Board.